-Mobile Development: A Cross-Platform App for Boosting Healthier Workplaces
+Xamarin Development: A Mobile App for Boosting Healthier Workplaces

 Building a culture of health in the workplace

-This is a company with over 25 years of history in the health and wellness space and a presence in more than 75 American cities.
-They consult corporations with a team of specialists, and have received the Silver level recognition for taking significant steps to build a culture of health in the workplace by the American Heart Association.
+This is a company with over 25 years of history in the health and wellness space and present in over 75 American cities.
+They assist corporations with a team of specialists, and have received the Silver level recognition of the American Heart Association for taking significant steps to building a culture of health in the workplace.

 Going mobile to increase user engagement

 One of the tools they provide for reducing health risk amongst corporations is an analytics platform that facilitates the implementation of health-contingent wellness programs through a biometric/blood screening.
-Based on this data, this application scores participants' results and generates a number indicating their current health risk.
-The software allows users to embark on a lifestyle change, providing actionable exercise and nutrition plans and also monitoring individuals’ progress with a health coach available via online messaging and video conferencing.
+Based on this data, the application scores participants' results and generates a number indicating their current health risk.
+Then, the software provides actionable exercise and nutrition plans, and monitors individuals’ progress with a health coach available via online messaging and video conferencing.

 In order to expand reach and improve participant engagement in its programs, the app’s founder approached us to develop a stunning cross-platform experience, on both iOS and Android.
 He was looking for a multimodal solution that brought the website’s core functionality to a mobile platform with a boosted user experience.

-Starting the Discovery Phase focused on UX and cross-platform development
+Starting the Discovery Phase focused on UX and Xamarin development

-Working side by side with the client, we cemented an invaluable teamwork environment, fostered a efficient learning curve, as well as established a Scrum work methodology.
-At the conclusion of the Discovery phase, we arrived at the architecture of the initial solution, ending the week with a working app providing minimum functionality across the full stack, and a roadmap for evolving the product.
+At the conclusion of the Discovery phase, we have cemented a positive teamwork environment, based on an efficient learning curve and Scrum as work methodology.
+On the technical aspect, we also arrived at the architecture of the initial solution, ending the week with a working app providing minimum functionality across the full stack, and a roadmap for evolving the product.

-On the UX side, we conducted activities such as risk matrices, demographics, journey mapping, sitemaps and user-story mapping.
-These provided some of the initial research groundwork to understand the business context and objectives.
-Internal user testing sessions helped us to gather feedback at early stages, assessing hypotheses related not just to the app itself, but the whole user journey throughout the program.
+On the UX side, we conducted activities such as risk matrices, demographics, journey mapping, sitemaps, user testing, and user-story mapping.
+These provided some of the initial research groundwork to understand the business context and objectives, as well as feedback for assessing hypotheses related not just to the app itself, but the whole user journey throughout the program.

 Company expands its outreach with reduced development cost and time to market

-The app’s main clients are small to medium-sized companies with a strong focus on community and a willingness to improve people's habits.
 To keep offering the best functionalities for users, the development team continued working on new improvements after the main release, working mainly with features that foster user engagement with the system.
-The app is is available in the App Store and in the Play Store.
+The app is available in the App Store and in the Play Store.